At this page you will see all of my recent works with video previews & links to demo versions of the sites.

 The work was done in time & the client was fully satisfied with it.

-Hello, this project was about adding some extra functions to the Visual Composer WordPress plugin & building with it a transferable template.
+This project was about adding some extra functions to the Visual Composer Wordpress plugin & building with it a transferable template.

 To accomplish this goal I’ve made various changes to the standard components such as rows & texts.But that was not all.
 In my work I’ve added four completely new components which can be used to build some custom blocks such as flip sliders, video sliders & couple of fancy effects on buttons.